Behavioral Drivers of Food Choice in Eastern India

 > Rosa Paula Cuevas, PhD, Scientist-Sensory Profiling, Grain Quality and Nutrition Center, International Rice Research Institute

 > Arindam Samaddar, PhD, Agricultural Anthropologist, International Rice Research Institute

 > Marie Claire Custodio, MBA, Senior Associate Scientist I, Market and Value Chain Research, International Rice Research Institute

 > Suva Mohanty, PhD, Associate Professor, Department of Marketing, KIIT University

-1. Demont, M. “Improving Nutrition through Gastronomic Systems Research.”
-Invited Plenary Lecture, FAO Regional Symposium on Sustainable Food Systems for Healthy Diets and Improved Nutrition in Asia and the Pacific, Food and Agriculture Organization of the United Nations (FAO), Bangkok, Thailand, 10–11 November 2017.
+1.“Improving Nutrition through Gastronomic Systems Research.”
+By Demont, M. Invited Plenary Lecture, FAO Regional Symposium on Sustainable Food Systems for Healthy Diets and Improved Nutrition in Asia and the Pacific, Food and Agriculture Organization of the United Nations (FAO), Bangkok, Thailand, 10–11 November 2017.

-2. Demont, M. “Feeding future cities through nutrition-sensitive food value chains.”
-Urban-Rural Systems: Emerging Research at the Interface of Urbanisation and Agriculture, Contributed Event at Fifth International Rice Congress, Singapore, 14–17 October 2018.
+2.“Feeding future cities through nutrition-sensitive food value chains.”
+By Demont, M. Urban-Rural Systems: Emerging Research at the Interface of Urbanisation and Agriculture, Contributed Event at Fifth International Rice Congress, Singapore, 14–17 October 2018.

 DFC blog from Krystal Rampalli, Matty Demont, and Claire Custodio.

 Expert elicitation workshops including presentation of preliminary results.
 By Demont, M. Bhubaneswar, Orissa and Kolkata, West Bengal.
 July 18 and 21, 2017.